52North/sos-importer/README.md

 ### :white_large_square: 0.5

    * *Features*
+     * Add support for reference values<br />
+       A reference value is a value with the same type, optional unit and observed property of the related column (timeseries) that defines an upper or lower limit.
      * Add support for profile observations
-     * Refactoring:
+     * Refactoring (aka Architecture Re-Design):
-       * Introduced Importer and Collector interface to split code in Feeder and support multithreading for parsing and feeding observation in the SOS
+       * Introduced Importer and Collector interface to split code in Feeder and support multithreading for parsing and feeding observation in the SOS.
+In addition, different SosClient implementations can use different bindings provided by a SOS.
+This results in easier implementation of different import strategies or support of special CSV files.
-       * <CsvMetadata><ObservationCollectorClass> for specifying the implementation of the Collector interface
+       * New: `<CsvMetadata><ObservationCollector>` for specifying the implementation of the Collector interface.
+       * Changed: `<CsvMetadata><CsvParser>` for specifying the implementation of the CsvParser interface.
+       * New: `<SosMetadata><Importer>` for specifying the implementation of the Importer interface.
+       * Switched from OX-Framework to arctic-sea
-     * MultiFeederTask
+     * MultiFeederTask:<br />
        This feature provides means for harvesting many observation data source at once.
 The required inputs are an folder with configurations, the number of importing threads, and the period in minutes when all import configurations are processed again.
 This includes the option for changing the content of the configuration directory between each run.
      * Add support for HTTP remote files incl. fix for FTP client
      * Add support for parent feature relations